JUNAID333/Sparks-Foundation/README.md

 # Sparks-Foundation
-# Razorpay patement Gateway Integration
+# Razorpay payment Gateway Integration
 It includes task done as part of Web developer Intern at Sparks Foundation